greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 8. Industry standards.

    Love this one.
 Accelera standards usually stink.
-The reason they are so popular is because they are popular and  clueless management  buy into them.
+The reason they are so popular is because they are popular and  clueless management  buys into them.